qpdf/qpdf/manual/cli.rst

 :command:`qpdf` will use ``argv[0]`` to figure out where its executable is.
-This may produce unwanted results in some cases, especially if you are trying to use completion with copy of qpdf that is run directly out of the source tree or that is invoked with a wrapper script.
+This may produce unwanted results in some cases, especially if you are trying to use completion with a copy of qpdf that is run directly out of the source tree or that is invoked with a wrapper script.
 You can specify a full path to the qpdf you want to use for completion in the ``QPDF_EXECUTABLE`` environment variable.